 Smoking is a risk factor for acute respiratory infections like flu.
 People who smoke are more likely to get flu and are more likely to have a worse infection than people who don’t smoke.

-Even though coronavirus is a new virus, it’s becoming clear that smoking is a risk factor for coronavirus infection too.
+Even though COVID-19 (coronavirus) is a new virus, it’s becoming clear that smoking is a risk factor for coronavirus infection too.
 And just like flu, a coronavirus infection may be more severe in people who smoke.

 If you smoke, you don’t need to self-isolate unless you have symptoms.
 But now would also be a good time to quit smoking.

-Quitting smoking helps build your natural resistance to all types of infections including coronavirus.
+Quitting smoking helps build your natural resistance to all types of infections including COVID-19.
 When you stop, the natural hairs in your airways (cilia) begin to work again.
 Within 1 to 2 days the oxygen levels in your body will improve.
 Your blood pressure and pulse reduces, which in turn decreases the overall stress on your body.
-All these things are good defences against coronavirus.
+All these things are good defences against COVID-19.

 How smoking increases your risk

 Weakened heart and lungs

 Smoking affects the function of your heart and lungs making it harder to respond to an acute infection, like flu or coronavirus.
-Cigarette smoke dampens the natural barriers in lungs to infection and may make it easier for coronavirus to attach itself to your lung surface and infect lung tissue.
+Cigarette smoke dampens the natural barriers in lungs to infection and may make it easier for COVID-19 to attach itself to your lung surface and infect lung tissue.

 Touching your face